dscroft/coventry_beamer/README.md

 # coventry_beamer

-Put all files in you...
+Put all files in your...
 $TEXMF/tex/latex/beamer/base/themes/theme
 ...folder